Pylons/pyramid/docs/narr/configuration.rst

 code is plugged in to it for a specific application as "configuration".

-Most people understand "configuration" as coarse knobs that inform the high-level operation of a specific application deployment.
+Most people understand "configuration" as coarse settings that inform the high-level operation of a specific application deployment.
 For instance, it's easy to think of the values implied by a ``.ini`` file which is parsed at application startup time as "configuration".
-:mod:`repoze.bfg` extends this pattern out to application development, using the term "configuration" to express standardized ways that code gets plugged into a deployment of the framework itself.
+:mod:`repoze.bfg` extends this pattern to application development, using the term "configuration" to express standardized ways that code gets plugged into a deployment of the framework itself.
 When you plug code into the :mod:`repoze.bfg` framework, you are "configuring"